 - Train at prestigious professional training programs and intensives including the Batsheva Gaga Intensive Summer Course, Alvin Ailey Dance School, the San Francisco Conservatory of Dance, the Northwest Dance Project, Hubbard Street Dance Chicago, and others

-- Have been awarded the Chicago Dancemakers Forum Lab Artist Award for choreography
+- Have been awarded awards and residencies including Chicago Dancemakers Forum Lab Artist Award for choreography and the Links Hall series

 - Secure internships with prestigious Chicago dance organizations including Hubbard Street Dance Chicago, River North Dance Company, the Joffrey Ballet, and Danceworks Chicago